This post may contain paid links. See more info on my privacy page.

 Jump to:

-- paprika can be mild or smoky
+- Paprika: You can use mild or smoky paprika.

-Mexican Street Corn Recipe
+How to Make Mexican Street Corn Step-by-Step

 - In a bowl, mix together the Mexican crema dressing ingredients.